Tim McKeough interviews Cheungvogl

 being forced to reinvent themselves, like the currently ongoing

-redesigns of great department stores, such as the Galleries Lafayette in
+redesigns of great department stores, such as the Galeries Lafayette in

 Paris, KaDeWe in Berlin and Selfridges in London.

-retail sector in general lacks the innovation to adapt to technology and
+general lacks the innovation to adapt to technology and changing social

-changing social and cultural shifts.
-Redesigns are mostly reduced to
+and cultural shifts.
+Redesigns are mostly reduced to aesthetical changes

-aesthetical changes to generate short-term attention instead of focusing
+to generate short-term attention instead of focusing on long-term

-on long-term investigations or reinterpretations of the actual role they
+investigations or reinterpretations of the actual role they play or

-automated logistic, operating and payment process allows us firstly, to
+operating and payment process allows us firstly, to translate the

-translate the hustle-free and hands-free online shopping experience into
+hustle-free and hands-free online shopping experience into a real world

-a real world experience, making offline shopping much more enjoyable.
+experience, making offline shopping much more enjoyable.
+The market

-The market concept, where customers see piles of stocks and carry
+concept, where customers see piles of stocks and carry shopping baskets

-by removing physical and visual clutter from the store, we can focus on
+physical and visual clutter from the store, we can focus on the

 each are hand-picked and curated, with many of them being highly